 - Heart Healthy: cannabidiol strengthens the cardiovascular system and helps fight heart disease

 As you can see, there is a lot that can be done with this amazing substance.
-As science continues to study its effects on the human body, we can expect much more positive results from taking CBD oil.
+As science continues to study its effects on the human body, we can expect much more positive results from taking HEMP oil.